WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 * In terminal after you deploy your app, type in `heroku ps:scale web=1`
   * this will scale a dyno up
-* If there are no errors, check out your app by going to the url provided at the end of the push or type in `heroku open`

 ## Connect a DB with Sequelize